nostrband/askexperts/README.md

 - `bids`: Array of bid objects, each containing:
   - `id` (string): Bid payload event ID
   - `pubkey` (string): Expert's public key
-  - `relays` (string[]): Array of relay URLs
   - `bid_sats` (number): Amount of the bid in satoshis
   - `offer` (string): Expert's offer description
-  - `invoice` (string): Lightning Network invoice for payment of bid_sats
 - `id` (string): ID of the ask event

 #### ask_experts

 After you receive bids from experts, select good ones and you can send the question to these experts.
-For each bid, information received from find_experts tool must be included, you can pay invoices yourself and provide preimages, or leave preimages empty and provide invoices and we pay from built-in wallet (only if server has NWC_CONNECTION_STRING set).
+For each bid, information received from find_experts tool must be included, you can pay invoices yourself and provide preimages, or leave preimages empty and we pay from built-in wallet.
+Relays and invoices are stored internally and clients don't have to pass them from bids to questions.

+**Note:** If the server does not have `NWC_CONNECTION_STRING` set, you must pay invoices yourself and provide the preimages when calling this tool.

 **Parameters:**
 - `ask_id` (string, required): Id of the ask, received from find_experts.
 - `question` (string, required): The detailed question to send to experts, might include more sensitive data as the questions are encrypted.
-- `bids` (array, required): Array of bids from experts to send questions to, each containing:
+- `experts` (array, required): Array of experts to send questions to, each containing:
-  - `id` (string, required): Bid payload event ID
+  - `context_id` (string, required): Bid payload event ID for the first question, or last answer event ID for a followup
   - `pubkey` (string, required): Expert's public key
-  - `preimage` (string, conditional): Payment preimage for verification (required if invoice not provided)
+  - `preimage` (string, conditional): Payment preimage for verification (required if NWC_CONNECTION_STRING not set)
-  - `invoice` (string, conditional): Lightning invoice to pay (required if preimage not provided, only works if server has NWC_CONNECTION_STRING set)
-  - `bid_sats` (number, conditional): Amount of the bid in satoshis (required if invoice is provided, must match the invoice amount)
+  - `bid_sats` (number, conditional): Amount of the bid in satoshis (required when preimage is not provided, must match the invoice amount)
-  - `relays` (string[], required): Array of relay URLs to send the question to
 - `timeout` (number, optional): Timeout in milliseconds for sending the questions and receiving the answers (default: 5000ms)

 **Returns:**